ErickScur/API-clothing-store/README.md

 ## API Endpoints

 ### GET /products
-Return all the products of the store
+Returns all the products of the store
 ### Parameters:
 * None
 #### Responses:
 * Ok!
 200
     * your request was successfully accepted!

+### GET /product
+Returns the product with the requested id
+### Parameters:
+* id (number)
+#### Responses
+* Ok!
+200
+    * your request was successfully accepted!
+* Unprocessable Entity!
+422
+    * one ore more parameters are missing!
+* Not Found!
+404
+    * the API did not find a product with the requested id
 ### POST /product
-Store a product into the database
+Stores a product into the database
 #### Parameters:
 * Name (string)
 * Price (number)